Skip to main content

 💎 Foundational Importance of Cybersecurity

-• The global cybersecurity market is estimated to exceed $500 billion by 2028, Source
+• The global cybersecurity market is estimated to exceed $500 billion by 2028, according to the source

 • Approximately 3.5 million cybersecurity jobs remain unfilled worldwide, Source